FantasticFiasco/certifications/azure/az-204-developing-solutions-for-microsoft-azure/README.md

 # AZ-204: Developing Solutions for Microsoft Azure

-This section of the repository aims towards _AZ-204: Developing Solutions for Microsoft Azure_ with the help from [the documentation](https://docs.microsoft.com/en-us/learn/certifications/exams/az-204) from Microsoft.
+This section of the repository aims towards _AZ-204: Developing Solutions for Microsoft Azure_ with the help from [the documentation](https://docs.microsoft.com/en-us/learn/certifications/exams/az-204) from Microsoft and [A Cloud Guru](https://acloudguru.com).

 ## Status